 Because Naxos is an agricultural island most of the restaurants feature locally grown vegetables, fruits and meats, and of course fish, though chances are better that your meat is local than your fish.
-Octopus and squid are imported as they are almost everywhere.
-The specialties
+Octopus and squid are imported as they are on most of the islands.

 island are their delicious cheeses and sausages which should be tasted everywhere because in each restaurant they are a little bit different.
 Local wines are good and the local